GuardBear2/SIEM/src/engine/tools/engine-suite/src/engine_catalog/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit --api-socket API_SOCKET
-                        Path to the Wazuh API socket -n NAMESPACE, --namespace NAMESPACE
+                        Path to the GuardBear API socket -n NAMESPACE, --namespace NAMESPACE
                         Namespace to use for the catalog --format {json,yml,yaml}